roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Serverless cluster best practices/Run a Spark job in a Kubernetes cluster.md

 You can automate log collection by setting the environment variables for the executors and drivers when you submit jobs.
 In the preceding code block, the stdout and stderr logs are collected and delivered to the test-stdout Logstore in the liumi-k8s-spark project of Log Service.
-The following figure shows the collected log entries.

 For more information, see https://github.com/aliyuneci/Virtual-Kubelet-Example/blob/master/eci-sls/sls-config.yaml.